intel-iot-devkit/iot-samples-cloud-setup/m2x-mqtt.md

 3. Verify your email address by clicking the link in the email recieved by AT&T. (Be sure to check your spam folder, the verification is requred to continue.)
 ![](./images/att-m2x/verify-email.png)

+## Adding your device

-4. Select the "Select Device" button.
+1. Select the "Select Device" button.
 ![](./images/att-m2x/select-device.png)

-5. Define your device.
+2. Define your device.
 Select "other" in the select your device dropdown box.
 Then continue to define your device.
 ![](./images/att-m2x/define-device.png)

 ## Testing your device